almibe/ligature-specification/wander.md

 example of a problem that is hard to solve in sparql that should be easier to solve in Wander
  - https://web.archive.org/web/20150516154515/http://answers.semanticweb.com:80/questions/9842/how-to-limit-sparql-solution-group-size

-built-in functions
- - collection/stream functions
- - SPARQL's functions that make sense (need to make a list)
- - `store.dataset(name)` - get a single dataset -- TODO probably delete this?
- - `store.datasets()` - get all datasets
- - `store.datasets(prefix)` - get datasets that start with prefix
- - `store.datasets(start, stop)` - get dataset in range
- - `store.createDataset(name)` - create a dataset
- - `store.deleteDataset(name)` - delete a dataset
- - `store.query(datasetname) { **query code** }` - query a dataset w

-By default, scripts run in a read block, if you want to manipulate the store you must opt into a write block.

-### Data Types

-Wander comes with a set of predefined data types for working with Ligature.
-Currently, user defined types are not allowed (eventually this will be revisited).

- * Integer - same as Ligature's type
- * Floating Point - same as Ligature's type
- * String - same as Ligature's type
- * Bytes - same as Ligature's type
- * Boolean - true/false (not found in Ligature itself)
- * Entity - same as Ligature's type
- * Attribute - same as Ligature's type
- * Value - same as Ligature's type (Either an Entity, Integer, Floating Point, String, or Bytes)
- * Option<T> - An optional value of a generic type, is either Some(T) or None
- * List<T> - an ordered, indexable, immutable list of items of type T
- * Set<T> - an unordered unique set of values of type T
- * Pair<A,B> - A single heterogeneous pair of two values.
- * Map<K,V> - A set of pairs.
- * Stream<T> - a single use stream of values.

-### When Expressions

-A `when` expression is the sole control flow mechanism in Wander.
-It is based on the `when` expression from Kotlin.

 ### Functions